NikMikk/SceneSet/README.md

 # SceneSet

-SceneSet allows you to load a collection of scenes in one click.
+Allows user to load a collection of scenes in one click.

 ![LoadScenes](https://imgur.com/Ih1asur.gif)